Dotfile-Management-III

 - The lines starting with a minus

-comes from the source files, i.e. the files in thechezmoi
++comes from the source files, i.e. the files in thechezmoiinternal directory.

 Knowing the above, this output can be understood as, the source file